chiomzz/Automation_Playground_POM_Practice/README.md

 # Automation_Playground_POM_Practice

 This project automates the basic features of the Automation Playground application using Selenium with Python.
+[Page Object Model]

 ✅ Automated Features;